 Instruction #2, v20.
 "What is right in God's eyes, what is fair and just to our fellowman, is never likely to be achieved by anger", Mitton.

-gar "for" - Expressing cause/reason and linking to the third part of the first saying, "slow to anger".
+gar "for" - Possibly expressing cause/reason, or simply serving as a connective linking to the third part of the first saying, "slow to anger".

 androV (hr droV) "man's" - [anger] of man.
 The genitive is adjectival, possessive.
 The "man" is again a believer, but taken generally, so "human anger", Cassirer, or better, "your anger", TH.